-It looks just as good on a tablet as it does on a smartphone, all the same elements are visible and accessible, the navigation makes sense and the buttons are the right size for each device, so people don’t have trouble clicking them.
+It looks just as good on a tablet as it does on a smartphone, all the same, elements are visible and accessible, the navigation makes sense and the buttons are the right sizes for each device, so people don’t have trouble clicking them.

 On the other hand, the following website, for the James Bond museum in Sweden (I know, it’s obscure, but stay with me here) offers an example of some of the worst web design I’ve ever seen.

 If you tried to navigate this bag of asses on a tablet or smartphone, you’d have to scroll and zoom until your thumbs ache and you’re going cross-eyed.